Winter Nights, Holiday Lights

 Annual Camellia Christmas - Alfred B. Maclay Gardens State Park

 3540 Thomasville Road www.floridastateparks.org/maclaygardens

 Experience the camellias in full bloom while taking a candle-lit walk through the gardens.
-To add to the festivity, holiday music will be performed by local musicians and cookies will be served.
-Families should be sure to stay to experience Santa arrival.
-FREE.
+Also enjoy live holiday music performed by local musicians, cookies and the much anticipated arrival of Santa!